sam-wee/edb-osp/pages/funding.md

 2. The ground-up initiatives, events or activities must meet the following criteria:

-    a)	Celebrate Singapore’s culture and heritage;
+    a.
+Celebrate Singapore’s culture and heritage;

-    b)	Keep Singaporeans abroad abreast with developments in Singapore; and
+    b.
+Keep Singaporeans abroad abreast with developments in Singapore; and

-    c)	Strengthen a sense of community amongst the Singaporeans abroad through meaningful projects and activities.
+    c.
+Strengthen a sense of community amongst the Singaporeans abroad through meaningful projects and activities.

 3. The ground-up initiatives must target a mainly Singaporean audience with a minimum group size of 50 Singaporeans.